Office Cloud Applications SupportSupporting, installing, and migration of popular cloud tools

 - Using a cloud email account seems easy enough, but there are underlying protocol settings that require intervention from a tech that knows how to work with them, such as SPF, DKIM, and DMARC.
 If you do not have these settings made or if they are incorrect, you could have trouble getting mail delivered cleanly.

-- Google’s web email interface is fairly straightforward, but Microsoft Outlook can, at times, be a troublesome beast.
+- Many users are familiar with Google’s web email interface.
+The Microsoft Outlook client can, at times, be a troublesome beast.
 With issues too numerous to mention, you will need a tech if your organizations uses the Outlook desktop client.

 Cloud storage has been around for a while, but bringing it into your organization will be quite different.